cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/ngenlanguage.md

 	`iterationMax` and `timeMax` variables are mandatory for C++ code generation, optional otherwise.

 !!! note
-	Code completion is available with *CTRL-space* for all NabLab module and variable references.
+	Code completion is available with *CTRL-space* for all module and variable references.

 ### VTK output